opensearch-project/project-website/_community_members/huyp.md

 github: 'huypham612'
 permalink: '/community/members/huy-pham.html'
 ---
 Huy is a software development engineer working at Amazon.
-He is a contributor to the Data Prepper project.
+He is a contributor to the OpenSearch Data Prepper project.